A band so great, it's only appropriate that nobody's ever heard of them.

 fellow geniuses The Thinking Fellers Union Local 282 and tinny guitar pioneers

-Sonic Poop.
+Sonic Youth.
 So what makes Polvo as good as or better than these two bands?

 Well, nothing really.
 They write some great songs, though!
 Mr. Ashley Bowie